elmital/FixMCStats/README.md

 *** the issue had been fixed partially by Mojang since 1.21.5 but still exists for some blocks
 ```

+---

+## Patches commands (v2.0.0+)

+Two commands exists now to allow you to toggle the patches if you needed and to get infos about a specific patch.
+The first is `/fixmcstats-client` for the client-side patches part, of course you need to have the mod installed client side to have it.
+The second is `/fixmcstats-server` for the server-side patches part, of course you need to have the mod installed server side to have it (or play in solo) this command can be used only by operators.

+- `/fixmcstats-... status [PATCH ID]` show you if the patch is active or not
+- `/fixmcstats-... link [PATCH ID]` display in the chat the Mojang linked issue that you can click to open it in your browser
+- `/fixmcstats-... activate [PATCH ID]` activate the patch
+- `/fixmcstats-... deactivate [PATCH ID]` deactivate the patch

+### Localization:

-**Custom statistics created by the mod may not be translated in your language actually only French(ca, fr), English(gb, us, ca, au), German, Polish, Russian, Chinese Simplified, Arabic, Spanish(ar,es,mx) and Portuguese(pt,br) are supported.**
+**Some phrases from the mod may not be translated in your language actually only French(ca, fr), English(gb, us, ca, au) are fully supported.
+German, Polish, Russian, Chinese Simplified, Arabic, Spanish(ar,es,mx) and Portuguese(pt,br) are partially translated.
+Help and PR from fluent speakers are greatly appreciated.**

+---

 ### Already fixed by Mojang / No more fixed by the mod :